egealpay/Notifellow/README.md

 ## Notifellow

+Notifellow is a calendar based social media application.
+It is developed for Android smartphones.

 Developed with Baran Sürücü, İlkercan Kaya, Berk Aktuğ for CS 308, Software Engineering course in Sabanci University

 ![Alt-Text](/rsz_notifellow1.png)